Gonusi/gonusi.github.io/posts/2021-08/social-feed-item-view-duration-tracking-part-1/index.md

 ### Dashboard

-It's a very simple list of images marked from Top 1 to Top 20, also displaying the view duration in seconds below.
+Let's build a very simple list of images marked from Top 1 to Top 20, also displaying the view duration in seconds below.
 Clicking on the image should scroll the feed to that image.
 It also should have controls for pausing the tracking.

 ### Controller

 This one accumulates the view duration of all elements and sorts them.
-It should be capable of accepting a minimum view duration to track - so that when user scrolls past the list very fast, these images don't get recorded (they would only create noise in our results - user does not actually view them anyway).
+It should be capable of accepting a minimum view duration to track - so that when user scrolls past the list very fast, these images don't get recorded.
+That, I've found, would only creates noise in our results - user does not actually view these images (unless user is a machine) anyway.

-This one took some logic and I ran out of time, so DONT't look at the code.

 ## Results

-It works.
+It works quite nicely.
 I've tested the thing multiple times, and yes, if you forget you're being tracked, you get some results you:
 - might not expect;
 - might expect but still be a bit ashamed of;
 - might be interested by.

-I am a ±30 year old male, riding an enduro motorcycle, so I can pretty much predict what categories I'll spend most time on.
+I am a ±30 year old male, enjoying enduro motorcycling, so I can pretty much predict what categories I'll spend most time on.
 It's all very expected, as I am ruled by my prewired human brain.
 However, this is still very interesting stuff, and for my next experiment I might update the tracker, build it into a chrome plugin so I could check the view duration of any web content.
 Then I could track facebook feeds etc.

 And these feeds are not only photos, it contains political stuff etc. For now, the results are best shown in a video, so enjoy:

 Check the full code on (GitHub)[https://github.com/Gonusi/in-browser-view-duration-tracking-using-intersection-observer] or (CodeSandbox[https://codesandbox.io/s/in-browser-feed-item-view-duration-tracking-using-intersection-observer-zxgi7?file=/src/components/ViewDurationTracker/ViewDurationTracker.jsx:0-1643]).